 God condemns the murder of the innocent.
 The biblical God cannot commit murder, because God is the Creator and giver of life.
 The God of the Bible does not command murder.
 God commands that people love their neighbors and enemies (Lev 19:18; Matt 5:43–48).
 God commanded, “Keep far from a false charge, and do not kill the innocent and righteous, for I will not acquit the wicked” (Exod 23:7).
-There are three instances in the Bible where some perceive that God commanded the killing of innocent people.

 (1) Some ask, “How could God command the Israelites to murder little boys of Midian along with killing their mothers and raping their virgin sisters?” — Numbers 31:17–18

 - The Scriptures do not depict God ordering the killing of children or any innocents, and the text does not record that Israelite soldiers literally killed any boys (and certainly not the rape of virgin girls).

 - After losing 24,000 Israelites to plague and execution because of sin induced by the Midianites, God commanded Moses to avenge Israel.
 Israel warred with Midian and returned with the Midianite women and children.
-This is what God commanded Israel to do in war (Deut 20:10–15).
+God commanded Israel to save the women and children in war (Deut 20:10–15).

 - Because the women deceived and seduced Israel and thus brought a plague upon Israel, Moses ordered Israel to kill every remaining man, execute the women who were not virgins, and take the virgin women alive (Num 31:17–18).
 However, the text does not depict Israel accomplishing these commands from Moses.

-- Josephus and Philo also did not perceive that the Israelites killed any male children (Josephus Ant.
+- As ancient Jewish historians, Josephus and Philo did not perceive that the Israelites killed any male children (Josephus Ant.
 4.7.1).
 Philo wrote that Israel kept the young boys alive (Moses 1.52).
-The translators of the Greek Old Testament describe Moses ordering the killing of males among the belongings — not the children (Num 31:17 LXX).
+The translators of the Greek Old Testament describe Moses ordering the killing of males who remain — not the children (Num 31:17 LXX).
 Furthermore, the same word for the males killed in verse 17 is the same word for the males that the females had sex with in verse 17.
-This indicates that Moses did not order the execution of male children.
+However, some interpret these males as children.
+Moses did not order the execution of male children.